NilsBriggen/SpeechPilot/README.md

 Problems:
 - My own model still doesn't work

+### 23.06.2023
+Done:
+- The tiny.en model is too large for the Raspberry Pi Zero.
+The conversion will have to be done outside of the Raspberry Pi
+- Cleaned up code

+Problems:
+- My own model still doesn't work

 ## Todo:
-- Try if the tiny.en model runs on the Raspberry Pi Zero
-- Try to fix my own model
+- Try to fix my model
+- Write the paper